benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 11 11
+Case study layout continued, tried to match the theme to my portfolio and will use this theme in future

 # 11 9
 Completed my case study layout, styled and ready to be filled with my project case studies